Skip to content

 • Salt & pepper: To season to taste!
 There is plenty of salt in the bacon, cheddar, and even the canned chiles, so be mindful of how much you are adding in.

-• Instead of ranch dressing, you can opt to use a ranch seasoning mix that comes in powder form, or even ranch dressing mix.
+• Instead of ranch dressing, you can opt to use a powdered ranch seasoning mix or ranch dressing mix like I use in my Mississippi chicken recipe.

 • Swap chicken breasts for chicken thighs if preferred.
 You can also swap the cheese for something like Colby, pepper jack, Monterey jack, or even a combination.